 Waiver Topic Standard for Accreditation Division Rules Arkansas Statutes Indicate if the district is applying for the waiver and explain how the district waiver will be utilized.
-Teaching Load Number of students: 1-A.5 DESE Rules Governing Class Size and 6-17-812 Highland School District will not utilize district waivers for teaching load for K-8 TRVP K-8 and 9-12 VA.
-Teacher of Record provides virtual instruction to only students who are remote.
+Teaching Load Number of students: Teacher of Record provides virtual instruction to only students who are remote.
 Please note that 100% virtual (online) or remote (distance) classes are considered large group instruction courses as per DESE Rules for Distance and Digital Learning and teaching load would not apply as per DESE Rules Governing Class Size and Teaching Load.
-The Virtual Teacher provides virtual instruction to only students who are remote.
-Please note that 100% virtual (online) or remote (distance) classes are considered large group instruction courses as per DESE Rules for Distance and Digital Learning, and teaching load would not apply as per DESE Rules Governing Class Size and Teaching Load.

-Six Hour Instructional Day (Waiver applies to virtual/remote students only) 1-A.4.2
+1-A.5 DESE Rules Governing Class Size and Teaching Load 6-17-812 The district is partnering with TRVP and VA for 100% digital/virtual instruction.
+The district will not utilize district waivers for teaching load for TRVP K-6 and VA 7-12.
+Six Hour Instructional Day (Waiver applies to virtual/remote students only) 1-A.4.2 6-16-102; 6-16-126

-Waiver Topic Standard for Accreditation Division Rules Arkansas Statutes Indicate if the district is applying for the waiver and explain how the district waiver will be utilized.
-Highland School District is applying for the six- hour instructional day waiver.
-K-8 TRVP: All students learn at a different pace, based on age as well as background.
-Virtual learning allows the flexibility for class times to be conducted based on age and appropriate time limits.
-Six-hour instructional day guidelines will exceed age-appropriate screen time limits.
-A waiver for the 6-hour instructional day will be utilized to provide instruction within the parameters of the recommended screen times.
-9-12 VA: We are requesting the six-hour instructional day waiver.
-Research shows students in grades 9-12 benefit from a shortened instructional day when learning virtually.
+Waiver Topic Standard for Accreditation Division Rules Arkansas Statutes Indicate if the district is applying for the waiver and explain how the district waiver wil be utilized.

+Highland School District is applying for the six-

+hour instructional day waiver.

+K-6 TRVP

+All students learn at a different pace, based on

+age as well as background.
+Virtual learning

+allows the flexibility for class times to be

+conducted based on age and appropriate time

+limits.
+Six-hour instructional day guidelines will

+exceed age-appropriate screen time limits.
+A

+waiver for the 6-hour instructional day will be

+utilized to provide instruction within the

+parameters of the recommended screen times.

+7-12 VA

+We are requesting the six-hour instructional day waiver.
+Research shows students in grades 7-12 benefit from a shortened instructional day when learning virtually.
 The daily schedules for students will include 6 hours of learning; however, it may not take students the entire allotted time to successfully engage with the learning.